 - 1. For academic writing, it is imperative that, when borrowing the words or thoughts of others, writers properly credit-cite-previous work.
 This not only applies to other writers, but in many cases, to thoughts and ideas they themselves have written in previous academic papers or other public forums.
 This process of citing gives credit where credit is due and allows readers to know and understand the origins of those thoughts and ideas. - 2.
 Within Air University, the Chicago Manual of Style is the source for how to format, write, and cite one's writings.
 Air University has developed a "boiled down" version of Chicago Style.
-Learners can use the Air University publication AU-1 as their guide to write assignments.
+Students can use the Air University publication AU-1 as their guide to write assignments.
 Course instructors will grade according to AU-1. - 3.
-Learners must never copy or use others' words or thoughts without proper citing. - 4.
-Learners must never "share" their work with other learners-past, present, or future-unless participating in a group assignment. - 5.
-A flowchart for academic writing can be found in Figure 2.
+Students must never copy or use others' words or thoughts without proper citing. - 4.
+Students must never "share" their work with other students-past, present, or future-unless participating in a group assignment. - 5.
+A flowchart for academic writing can be found in Figure 2. - 6.
+After writing your assignment, conduct a "similarity check" of your work.
+Air University subscribes to originality checking software to allow students to double-check their work and minimize plagiarism-the use of others' work without proper citations.
+Contact your instructor if you need assistance. - a.
+The Turnitin report contains several sections which provide valuable information regarding the submitted assignment.
+After receiving the results of the Turnitin submission, students should review the report and make necessary adjustments to the assignment contents.
+This may involve adding the proper citation or replacing the applicable section.
+Be sure to cite properly in all cases whether using direct quotes or paraphrasing. - b.
+Students should note that the "similarity index" alone does not determine plagiarism or cheating but is only used as a reference point.
+Refer to AU-1 for additional details. - c.
+Refer to Annex B and Figure 3 for a detailed annotated description of the Turnitin report.